A Woman's Heart is Different

 - Pregnancy and heart disease

-- High-risk conditions such as rheumatologic disease, diabetes, obesity, polycystic ovarian disease, post-menopausal status
+- High-risk conditions such as rheumatologic disease, diabetes, history of gestational diabetes or pre-eclampsia, obesity and polycystic ovarian syndrome (PCOS)

 Why choose Cleveland Clinic for your care?